Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Discrete Event Simulation

 Similarly, \textit{Downwind} arrivals initially approach along a downwind leg and merge into the straight-in flow by executing a constant bank angle Base turn.
 Their inter-arrival times are thus defined as,

 with parameterization:

-By adjusting the rate parameters $\Lambda_{StraightIn}$ and $\Lambda_{Downwind}$ of exponential distributions, we can generate flows of aircraft at various arrival flow density.
+It is worth distinguishing the two rate parameters that appear in the formulation. $\Lambda$ is the rate of the underlying \textit{stochastic} component, i.e., the Poisson rate of the exponential inter-arrival gaps drawn before the minimum-separation shift is applied; it controls the variability of the arrival process. $\beta = 1/\mathbb{E}[H]$, in contrast, is the \textit{effective} arrival rate of the resulting shifted-Poisson process after the separation minimum $T_{sep}$ has been enforced, and is therefore the quantity that directly determines the realized aircraft flow.
+Because $T_{sep}$ caps the inter-arrival time from below, $\beta$ is bounded above by $1/T_{sep}$ even as $\Lambda \to \infty$, whereas $\Lambda$ has no such operational ceiling.
+For this reason, all sensitivity results in \Cref{subsec: case1-mc} are reported as functions of $\beta_{StraightIn}$ and $\beta_{Downwind}$ rather than $\Lambda$: $\beta$ is directly comparable to operational arrival rates (in aircraft/hour) and to the analytical throughput bound derived in \Cref{app: throughput-verification}.
+By adjusting the rate parameters $\Lambda_{StraightIn}$ and $\Lambda_{Downwind}$ of the exponential components, we can generate flows of aircraft at various effective densities $\beta_{StraightIn}$ and $\beta_{Downwind}$.

 However, when sampling $\Lambda$, we employ a log-uniform sampling mechanism rather than a uniform sampling to ensure proper coverage across multiple orders of magnitude.
 This is mathematically implemented by first sampling $\Lambda_{StraightIn}$ and $\Lambda_{Downwind}$ uniformly in logarithmic space and then transforming back to linear space through exponentiation.
 Specifically, for a given range $[\Lambda_{\min}, \Lambda_{\max}]$, we generate samples using the transformation $\exp(U)$, where $U$ is uniformly distributed over $[\ln(\Lambda_{min}), \ln(\Lambda_{max})]$.
 This approach ensures that each order of magnitude has equal probability mass.
 This is particularly important for air traffic simulations where $\Lambda_{StraightIn}$ and $\Lambda_{Downwind}$ can span several orders of magnitude (e.g., from 1 to 3000), and we need to ensure that our simulation adequately explores both low and high arrival rate scenarios without bias towards any particular scale.
 The log-uniform distribution is therefore a more appropriate choice as it maintains scale invariance and provides equal sampling probability across different orders of magnitude, which is crucial for capturing the full range of possible scenarios in the simulation.